 At a recent speaking engagement, I heard from several leaders who were eager to embark on the next stage of their life or career.
 For many of them, this next stage would likely require a job change and relocation.
 Below are some tips I gave them after relocating for my career most of my life, which I strongly believe could help anyone considering relocation:

 1. Do a Serious Cost of Living Analysis

-Before doing any of the more “fun” research–apartment hunting, furniture shopping, roommate searching–you should first calculate the cost of living in the destination city.
+Before doing any of the more “fun” research — apartment hunting, furniture shopping, roommate searching — you should first calculate the cost of living in the destination city.
 COLA calculators are helpful for this.
 Factor in all the obvious expenses, such as rent, utilities, groceries, and transportation, as well as those that might be unique to you (gym membership, childcare, entertainment, etc.).
-Be sure also to consider your salary and how far that money will go, adjusting for the new cost of living and whether the employer will reimburse for the move.
+Be sure also to consider your salary and how far that money will go, adjusting for the new cost of living and whether the employer will reimburse you for the move.

 Do not be immediately swayed by a slightly higher number than what you have now until you have totaled all the expenses.
 Remember, 100k a year may equal comfortable living in one city but just barely be getting by in another, especially when you account for family size.
-Money can affect happiness…to a point, according to an article published in Nature Human Behavior journal.
-Researchers found that an annual income of $75k is usually the threshold for the most personal satisfaction, growth, and overall well-being.
+Money can affect happiness… to a point.
+That is according to an article published in Nature Human Behavior journal — researchers found that an annual income of $75k is usually the threshold for the most personal satisfaction, growth, and overall well-being.
 Above that, happiness was not necessarily increased by money, although this may vary from person to person.